looak/Gambit/README.md

-# Gambite Chess Engine
+# Gambit Chess Engine

 TODO
 =====
-TODO:
+[x] fix markup in readme...
+[ ] move blog?
 [ ] get last error error handling

 Dev Blog
 =====
+### (2017-9-16)
+#### Presenting this work already?
+	So at work we have this paper-reading-group, every now and then someone presents an interesting publication or paper that they've read.
+	To share and exchange knowledge.
+I haven't presented anything yet and mentioned that this project and that I'm reading a bunch of publications about Chess Programming.
+So now I've basically promised that I'm going to present a paper on this subject, it went so fast and I actually have a date for	when I'm going to do my presentation.
+26th of October :o

+#### Busy times...
+	Not been able to work as much on my project as I might have wished.
+But I got to sit down an hour or two today, been working on piece placement and have a function that I'm quite happy with now.
+Wondering if I should remove the validation and move the actual method to the public API.
+	Or move the validation to some layer inbetween which could be ignored.

+	Got my tea and ready for another hour at least before I hit the hey, going trad climbing tomorrow.

 ### (2017-9-14)
-### So, here goes nothing.
+#### So, here goes nothing.
 	Been the past few days on my spare time and between compiles at work reading up on writing 	a chess engine in c++11.
 Found this amazing	community online with a ton of information about chess engines.
 Which made me really excited and wanted to start working on one of my	own.

-### The important task of giving the project a Name.
+#### The important task of giving the project a Name.
 	Yesterday I actually setup the Project on GitHub etc. Started out with calling it Gambit.
 We'll see if the name sticks.
 Did a quick check online if any other engine was called Gambit without finding anything so.

-### Insomnia
+#### Insomnia
 	Last night I had real issues falling a sleep, my head was spinning with ideas and of all the information I've been reading.
 I decided to go with test driven development of my chess engine.
 I think it would be good approach for developing a chess engine and also